airportyh/Indentinator/README.md

 	$ indentinator -a 4 -c lib/myapp.rb

-Totally use it inside TextMate and stuff
+Totally Use it Inside TextMate and Stuff
 ========================================

 If you copied a snippet of code from the internets, and it uses a different